FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 As mentioned above, this approach is a perfect fit for a JavaScript, single page application pulling data from multiple APIs hosted by the same organization.

-Using cookies means you are safe from XSS attacks, a common mechanism for attackers to gain access to tokens and to make requests masquarading as another user. `HTTPOnly`, secure cookies are not available to any JavaScript running on the page, so can't be accessed by malicious scripts.
+Using cookies means you are safe from XSS attacks, a common mechanism for attackers to gain access to tokens and to make requests masquerading as another user. `HTTPOnly`, secure cookies are not available to any JavaScript running on the page, so can't be accessed by malicious scripts.

 If the APIs are on different domains, either use a proxy which can ingest the token, validate it and pass on requests to other domains, or use the session based approach, discussed later.
 Below is a diagram of using the proxy approach, where an API from `todos.com` is called through a proxy living at `proxy.example.com`.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage-with-proxy.plantuml, alt: "Using a proxy to access APIs on different domains." %}

-### Alternatives To Client Stored Tokens
+### Alternatives To Client Stored Tokens In the Browser

-Why a cookie and not another storage mechanism like such as memory or localstorage?
+Why use a browser cookie and not another storage mechanism such as memory or localstorage?
 Why not bind the cookie to the browser?
 All options have tradeoffs, and using cookies works for most of our customers.

-Localstorage is a difficult option because, unless you have a fingerprint your token, as [recommmended by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-sidejacking), you'll be prone to those XSS attacks, since all JavaScript running on the page has access to the token.
-If you do fingerprint your token, you'll be limited to sending it to APIs running on the domain the cookie is sent to, anyway.
+Localstorage is a difficult option because, unless you have fingerprint your token, as [recommended by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-sidejacking), you'll be prone to those XSS attacks, since all JavaScript running on the page has access to the token.
+If you fingerprint your token, you'll be limited to sending it to APIs running on the domain the cookie is sent to, anyway.

 If you use an in-memory storage solution, when the browser is refreshed, the token goes poof.
 The user has to log in again, which is not a great experience.